Skip to main content

 • Iran should urgently adhere to the TPNW.

-• Iran should bring into force its Additional Protocol with the IAEA.
+• Iran should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 • Iran should ratify the Comprehensive Nuclear-Test-Ban Treaty (CTBT).